 Although it cannot be proved, it is almost certainly the case that the artwork slipped out of the back door and ended up with some fan of Captin Sensible and / or The Damned who may not even know that the painting was not legitimately acquired.
-This painting, if it still exists, is the rightful property of the artist Dan Woods and Artists UK will pay a reward of up to £300 for information leading directly to the restoring of this artwork, in good condition, to its rightful owner.
+This painting, if it still exists, is the rightful property of the family of the artist Dan Woods and Artists UK will pay a reward of up to £500 for information leading directly to the restoring of this artwork, in good condition, to its rightful owner.
 If you have seen it anywhere or know of its present whereabouts then please contact us.

 To contact us about this artwork click on the contact button in the header to go to our main website,